How to send personal information over the web and comply with the European General Data Protection Regulation (GDPR).

 - The Admin system automatically emails recipients with a link to download the Viewer and their license.
 Once users have installed the Viewer and clicked on their license file they can then open any documents that you have authorized them to view.
 The license registration is a one-time use (unless you authorize more) so if users forward on their registration email to others they won’t be able to use it.

-A simple way to enforce your company document protection policies and ensure you comply with GDPR is to use Safeguard Command Line to automate the document protection policies you want to apply.
+A simple way to enforce your company document protection policies and ensure you comply with GDPR is to use Safeguard Command Line to automate GDPR document security policies you want to apply.
 This is as simple as:

 - Creating batch files with the DRM controls you want to apply to specific document types